-If you are age 50 to 75, get screened (tested) regularly for colorectal cancer.
-You may need to get tested before age 50 if colorectal cancer runs in your family.
+If you’re age 45 to 75, get screened (tested) regularly for colorectal cancer.
+You may need to get tested before age 45 if colorectal cancer runs in your family.

-Colorectal cancer includes cancer of the colon or rectum, which are parts of the large intestine.
+Colorectal cancer is a cancer that develops in the colon or rectum, which are parts of the large intestine.

 There are several kinds of screening tests for colorectal cancer.
 You can even do some at home.
-Before your next doctor visit, check out Colorectal Cancer Screening: Which test would I prefer?
+Before your next doctor visit, learn about the different types of tests that check for colorectal cancer.
 Then share what you learned with your doctor.

-Under the Affordable Care Act, most health insurance plans must cover screening for colorectal cancer for people over age 50 at no cost to you.
-Talk with your insurance company to learn more.
+Insurance plans must cover colorectal cancer screening for adults ages 45 to 75.
+That means you may be able to get colorectal cancer screening at no cost to you.
+Talk with your insurance company to find out more.

 What do I ask the doctor?

-- What is my risk for colorectal cancer?
+- Am I at risk for colorectal cancer?

 - When do you recommend that I start getting tested?